Union, Progress and Democracy

 Union, Progress and Democracy (Unión, Progreso y Democracia [unˈjon, pɾoˈɣɾeso j ðemoˈkɾaθja], UPyD [upejˈðe]) was a Spanish political party founded in September 2007 and dissolved in December 2020.
 It was a social-liberal party that rejected any form of nationalism, especially the separatist Basque and Catalan movements.
 The party was deeply pro-European and wanted the European Union to adopt a federal system without overlap between the European, national and regional governments.
 It also wanted to replace the State of Autonomies with a much more centralist, albeit still politically decentralized, unitary system as well as substituting a more proportional election law for the current one.

 UPyD first stood for election in the 9 March 2008 general election.
-It received 303,246 votes, or 1.2 percent of the national total, and one seat in the Congress of Deputies for party co-founder Rosa Díez, becoming the newest party with national representation in Spain.
+It received 303,246 votes, or 1.2% of the national total.
+It won one seat in the Congress of Deputies for party co-founder Rosa Díez, becoming the newest party with national representation in Spain.
 Although its core was in the Basque Autonomous Community, with roots in anti-ETA civic associations, it addressed a national audience.
 Prominent members of the party included philosopher Fernando Savater, party founder and former PSOE MEP Rosa Díez, philosopher Carlos Martínez Gorriarán and writer Álvaro Pombo.